paulross/PythonExtensionPatterns/doc/sphinx/source/exceptions.rst

     }

-Or fish it out of the module:
+Or fish it out of the module (this will be slower):

 .. code-block:: c